Shehu Sani Reacts After Oshiomhole Said That Tinubu Inherited Terrible Economic Situation | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts After Oshiomhole Said That Tinubu Inherited Terrible Economic Situation

-Former gov of Edo state and a chieftain of the All Progressive Congress, APC, Adams Oshiomhole has stated that the current administration of president Bola Ahmed Tinubu Inherited a terrible economic situation from the previous administration
+Adams Oshiomhole, a former Governor of Edo State and a prominent figure within the All Progressive Congress (APC), has asserted that the current administration led by President Bola Ahmed Tinubu inherited a deeply challenging economic situation from its predecessor.

-Recall that the current administration took over from the administration of president Muhammadu Buhari after they left office on May 29

-According to CHANNELS TV, the All Progressive Congress chieftain said that one of the reasons why the nation is currently going through tough times is due to what president Asiwaju Bola Ahmed Tinubu Inherited from the previous administration

 )